WpHeadless/wpheadless/README.md

 # wp-headless

-> Use wp-headless to build great API-powered sites and services.
+> Wordpress Headless CMS to build great API-powered sites and services.

 # What is wp-headless?